ian-dsouza/axion-minihalos/README.md

 The _Data_ folder contains data files associated with previous journal articles.
 The _Figure_ folders contain Python files to generate output quantities.
 These folders also contain a Python file to generate the corresponding figures.
 The figure numbers are the same as in the journal article: [Disruption of dark matter minihalos by successive stellar encounters](https://doi.org/10.1103/PhysRevD.109.123035) (If the link  doesn't work, click on the address of the browser and press return/enter after you have opened up the link).

 Each Python or Jupyter Notebook contains a _#PARAMETERS_ section in the code immediately after importing the libraries.
-You can adjust the parameters of the file by modifying the values of each parameters.
+You can adjust the parameters of the file by modifying the values of each parameter.
 The plotting code files have a parameter _save_to_disk_.
 Set this parameter to _True_ if you want to save the generated figure.

 ### Citation